chaoticgd/ripped_apart/README.md

 ## Credit

-The swizzle tables were reverse engineered by Slipsy.
+Some of the swizzle tables were originally reverse engineered by Slipsy.